-If you have persistent forehead acne you can’t seem to get rid of, there are several possible explanations.
-You could be using the wrong acne treatment, you may have an oily skin type, or you need might want to switch up your hair care products.
-The most probable cause of acne on the forehead depends on your skin type and what kind of acne you have.
+If you have persistent acne on the forehead, there are several possible explanations.
+The most probable cause of acne in this area depends on your skin type and what type of acne you have.
 Pimples are typically caused by different factors than blackheads or whiteheads, and they are treated differently as well.
 Generally, most people have acne on their foreheads because the forehead is part of something called the “T-zone.”

-The T-zone is a T-shaped area of the face that includes the forehead and nose.
-This region is one of the most common places to get acne because of its increased oil production.
+The T-zone is a T-shaped area of the face that includes the forehead and nose 👃.
+This region is one of the most common places to get acne because of its higher oil production.
 One of the main causes of acne is excess oil (also called sebum) because it can clog the pores, and this is an especially prominent problem in the T-zone.

-Sebum is produced by sebaceous glands in the skin and is released through the pores, and even though it can be related to acne, it is an important aspect of healthy skin.
-Oil provides a layer of protection between the skin and any potential irritants, which might transfer bacteria to the pores or trigger the inflammation response, both of which can also cause acne.
-So a small amount of sebum is actually a good thing.
+Sebum is produced by specific glands in the skin and is released through the pores.
+Even though it can be related to acne, it is an important aspect of healthy skin.
+Oil provides a layer of protection between the skin and any potential irritants, which might transfer bacteria 🦠 to the pores or trigger the inflammation response.
+So, a small amount of sebum is actually a good thing.

-The T-zone is more likely to have issues with acne because it typically produces much more sebum than the rest of the face.
-The T-zone has a higher concentration of sebaceous glands than any other area of the body.
-It can contain anywhere from 400 to 900 sebaceous glands per square centimeter.
-When all of these glands are producing oil, they create much more oil than the skin needs, and this excess can easily clog pores.
+The T-zone is more likely to have issues with acne because it produces much more sebum than the rest of the face.
+This area has the highest concentration of oil glands in the body, and excess can easily clog pores.

-Unlike on the surface of the skin, the bacteria have nowhere to go when they’re trapped in a pore, so the body treats them as a threat.
-The immune system triggers more inflammation to prevent the bacteria from spreading to other pores, which is why pimples tend to be more raised and painful in comparison to blackheads or whiteheads.
-The immune system also sends cells to kill the p. acnes bacteria, often killing themselves in the process as well.
-These dead bacterial cells and dead immune system cells generate pus, which is what gives pimples their characteristic yellow-ish head.
+The immune system triggers the inflammatory response to prevent the bacteria 🦠 from spreading to other pores.
+The immune system also sends cells to kill the microbes, often killing off immune cells in the process, too.
+These dead skin and immune system cells generate pus, which is what gives pimples their characteristic yellowish head.

-Excess sebum is very likely to clog pores, which most people associate with blackheads or whiteheads, but pimples can also form if bacteria are trapped in the clogged pores as well.
+Excess sebum is very likely to clog pores, which most people associate with blackheads or whiteheads, but pimples can also form if bacteria are trapped in the clogged pores.

 What Is My Skin Type?

 Generally speaking, there are four main skin types: normal, dry, oily, and combination.
 “Normal” typically means the skin doesn’t have persistent or significant acne, but that might not be the best name for it.
-80% of people have acne at some point between ages 11 and 30, so acne-prone skin is actually far more normal.
+Eighty percent of people have acne at some point between ages 11 and 30, so acne-prone skin is quite normal.

 Oily skin typically produces an excess amount of oil not just in the T-zone, but all over the face and/or the body.
 Because the T-zone has extra sebaceous glands, it might produce even more excess oil, making acne extremely likely.
-If you have acne primarily in your T-zone, you most likely have an oily skin type.
-Oily skin types are also more likely to have pimples rather than blackheads and whiteheads.
-The excess sebum provides more food for p. acnes bacteria, so all it takes is a little inflammation 🔥 to generate a pimple.
+If you have acne primarily in your T-zone, you most likely have an oily skin.
+These skin types are also more likely to have pimples rather than blackheads and whiteheads.
+The excess sebum provides more food for the germs, so all it takes is a little inflammation 🔥 to generate a pimple.

-Dry skin generally doesn’t produce enough sebum to keep the skin well-lubricated and protected from irritants.
-Without the thin, protective layer of oil over the skin, even minor irritations can cause problems.
-When the skin is irritated, it tries to protect itself through inflammation and a quick burst of oil production.
-Because these come at the same time, the extra sebum can easily get trapped in the inflamed pore and lead to blackheads and whiteheads.
-Dry skin types usually have more blackheads and whiteheads rather than pimples because without extra oil, p. acnes bacteria have less food so their numbers stay relatively low.
+Dry skin generally doesn’t produce enough sebum to keep the skin well lubricated and protected from irritants.
+Without the thin, protective layer of oil over the skin, even minor irritations can become problematic.
+Irritated skin tries to protect itself through inflammation and a quick burst of oil.
+The extra sebum can get trapped in the inflamed pore and lead to blackheads and whiteheads.
+Dry skin 🌵 types usually have more blackheads and whiteheads, because the microbes have less nutrition and their numbers stay relatively low.

-Like the name implies, combination skin combines both oily and dry skin.
-This is different for every person with a combination skin type: some people have oily skin all-over sometimes, and dry skin all-over other times, while others may have very oily skin in their T-zone and very dry skin in their U-zone (the complementary region to the T-zone which includes the cheeks and chin).
-This skin type could have an even mix of blackheads, whiteheads, and pimples, but because the T-zone is almost always oily in a combination skin type, they are more likely to get pimples on the forehead, like an oily skin type.
+As the name implies, combination skin combines both oily and dry skin.
+This skin type could have an even mix of blackheads, whiteheads, and pimples, but because the T-zone is almost always oily in a combination skin type, they are more likely to get pimples on the forehead 👩🦲.

 How Do I Decrease Forehead Acne Caused by My Hijab?

-Some laundry detergents contain chemicals that are too harsh for some people’s skin.
-Chemicals are not a bad thing—after all, everything is made of chemicals, if you break things down—but some chemicals that are good for cleaning are not good for interacting with the skin.
-Some people aren’t bothered by the chemicals in various detergents, but others may develop a slight irritation to certain brands.
-If you have acne along your hairline where your hijab typically rests, it may be because of your laundry detergent.
-This is possible even if your other clothes don’t seem to cause any irritation.
+If you have acne along your hairline where your hijab usually rests, it may be because of your laundry detergent.
+This is possible even if your other clothes 👕 don’t seem to cause any irritation.
 The skin on the face is much more sensitive than the skin on the body.

-If you suspect your laundry detergent could be causing a problem, we recommend switching to a fragrance-free option, as fragrance chemicals are often irritating.
-If the irritation continues, try looking for a hypoallergenic laundry detergent or making your own using a reliable online recipe.
+In this case, we recommend switching to a fragrance-free option, since fragrance chemicals are often irritating.
+If the irritation continues, try looking for a hypoallergenic laundry detergent or making your own, using a reliable online recipe.

-Your hijab could also contribute to your forehead acne if you wear a sports hijab.
-These hijabs are meant to be worn while playing sports, so they typically fit more tightly than other hijabs.
-This tightness could lead to clogged pores, especially when combined with sweat.
-The best way to reduce this acne is to wash your face and hijab as soon as possible after practice or a game to prevent the buildup of bacteria or clogged pores.
+A sports hijab may be a different story.
+These hijabs typically fit more tightly than others, and combined with sweat and probably irritated hair follicles, they may be the reason for acne breakouts.
+The best way to reduce this acne is to wash your face 🚿 and the hijab as soon as possible after physical exertion to prevent the buildup of bacteria or clogged pores.

 What Treatments Work Best for Forehead Acne?

-The best acne treatment for forehead acne is almost always a gentle drying agent that can reduce excess oil without causing irritation.
-If you have an oily skin type, you may also want an acne product designed to kill p. acnes bacteria.
+Treating acne on the forehead almost always requires a gentle drying agent that can reduce excess oil without causing irritation.
 Below, we’ve provided some of our recommendations for treating forehead acne, but if you have a dry skin type, these may not be the best fit for you.
 Instead, we recommend a good water-based moisturizer.

-The first product we recommend is a sulfur-based product, like our Clarifying Mask.
-Sulfur absorbs excess oil, and at responsible concentrations, it will not dry out the skin.
-Our Clarifying Mask combines a low concentration of sulfur (3%), active charcoal, and resorcinol to kill bacteria, making it a gentle but effective treatment for forehead acne.
+First, consider a sulfur-based product, like our Clarifying Mask.
+Sulfur absorbs extra oil, and at responsible concentrations, it will not dry out the skin.
+Our Clarifying Mask combines a low concentration of sulfur (3%), active charcoal, and resorcinol to kill bacteria 🦠.

-We also recommend a salicylic acid product for treating forehead acne because of the way it can break up the clogs in pores to treat and prevent blackheads and whiteheads.
-Exposed Skin Care’s 3-step process involves several products containing salicylic acid, including our Facial Cleanser, Clearing Toner, and Clear Pore Serum.
-When used with our Clarifying Mask once or twice a week, this is the ideal routine to get rid of forehead acne.
+- We also recommend a salicylic acid product for treating forehead acne because of the way it can help break up the clogs in pores to treat and prevent blackhead and whitehead breakouts.
+Exposed Skin Care 🏆three-step process involves several products containing salicylic acid, including our Facial Cleanser, Clearing Toner, and Clear Pore Serum.
+When used with our Clarifying Mask once or twice a week, this is the ideal skin care routine for getting rid of forehead acne.
 You can purchase them all together in our Ultimate Kit, which contains anything you could ever need to treat your acne and prevent breakouts.